gaverhae/blog/blog/content/md/posts/2021-08-08-cwafi-8-fast-registers.md

 many `RegLoadLiteral` instructions in our tight loop.

-Again, we could conceive of a second pass of optimization moving those instructions out of the loop, but we will instead change our compiler to take care of it directly.
+Again, we could conceive of a second pass of optimization moving those instructions out of the loop.
+Think about this carefully, though.
+If we take in a list of operations and start moving them around, what happens to jumps?
+Me, I choose to instead change the compiler to emit this optimization directly, i.e. not emit those `RegLoadLiteral` to start with, such that I don't need to touch or worry about the jumping logic at all.

 First off, this requires a way to keep track of those constants as we go through the compilation process.
 To do that, we'll expand our monadic state